donkyduck/ScottishFold-on-Edge/README.md

 # ScottishFold-on-Edge
-Human build the world and let cats be our boss!!
+Humans build the world and let cats be our boss!!